YMSC-geometry/Xiaokui-Yang/README.md

 # Xiaokui-Yang
-This page is on the world of geometry
+This page is on the world of geometry.

 We shall create more on it.